sammigachuhi/my_django/docs/16-creating-geodjango-project.md

 django-admin startproject agriculture .
 ```

 Note the dot (`.`).
-That prevents Django from creating a nested directory.
+The period (`.`) prevents Django from creating a nested directory.
 That is, it prevents Django from creating another directory called `agriculture` within the `agriculture` directory.
-This is what happened the first time when we were creating the `sanitation` project at the very beginning.
+This is what happened the first time when we were creating the `sanitation` project in [Chapter 1](#create-a-new-django-project).

 I personally prefer this second approach since it keeps my folders tidy.